xinutec/xinutec.github.io/CLA.md

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
 To make this document effective, please sign it electronically by following the instructions on the contribution page of our website.
 This is a legally binding document, so please read it carefully before agreeing to it.
-The Agreement may cover more than one software project managed by Us.

 ## 1. Definitions